Starting a business in Ireland

 Stable political environment

+Ireland is generally regarded as a politically stable, competitive, secure, transparent and pro-business country.
+Regardless of which of the two main centre leaning political parties form the Government, each has an objective of continuing to develop Ireland as a great country in which to do business.
 This continuity of office provides assurance that the rule of law will not change rapidly or without notice and provides considerable stability for businesses seeking to plan for the long term.

 Strategic location

 Situated between Europe and the United States, Ireland offers companies a highly advantageous entry point into two of the world’s largest economic markets.
-Its strategic location allows businesses to easily access both the EU’s single market of over 450 million consumers and the expansive North American market, making it a prime hub for global operations.
+Its strategic location allows businesses to easily access both the EU’s single market of around 450 million consumers and the expansive North American market, making it a prime hub for global operations.

 Many leading multinationals, particularly in technology and pharmaceuticals, have chosen Ireland for their European headquarters.
 Firms such as Apple, Google, Pfizer and GSK have substantial operations here.